elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

 * All elixir code runs inside of something called processes(think lots of little programs.
 Each Program can exist on its own and it communicates with other programs via message passing.
 Because each "process" does not take up a lot of processing power, hundreds of thousands of programs could be running at the same time potenitally on different computers.
 Because each program is isolated it can be garbage collected independantly. this reduces pauses that are system wide.
 It also allows all machine resources to be used as efficiently as possible.

 #### Fault-tolerant
   * Knowing that thigns will go wrong inside of a program - elixir introduces the conceopt of supervisors.
-Supervisors understand how to restart parts of your stsysme then things go wrong - so that entire program does not stop running if part of it happens to break.
+Supervisors understand how to restart parts of your system when things go wrong - so that entire program does not stop running if part of it happens to break.

 #### Functional
-  * Functional programming allows deveopers to design code that is short, fast, maintainable, and does not have unexpexted side effects that might be seen in an imperative language.
+  * Functional programming allows deveopers to design code that is short, fast, maintainable, and does not have unexpected side effects that might be seen in an imperative language
-  * Everything is immutable
-  * Composable - Miltiple functions can be chained together in various combinations to produce a certain outcome.

 #### Very Extensible
   * Elixir has been designed to let developers naturally extend the language to various domains.